-Under Alternative 1, the Bureau of Reclamation, pursuant to its authority under Reclamation law, and in accordance with the 1965 MOA with the National Park Service, and other applicable laws and regulations, would continue to operate, maintain, replace, and expand (as necessary) dams, reservoirs, power plants, access roads, and other related facilities associated with two Reclamation projects.
+Under Alternative 1, the Bureau of Reclamation, pursuant to its authority under Reclamation law, and in accordance with the 1965 MOA with the National Park Service, and other applicable laws and regulations, would continue to operate, maintain, replace, and expand (as necessary) dams, reservoirs, power plants, access roads, and other related facilities associated with two Reclamation projects; and they and their assigns would continue to have unrestricted access to their lands and land interests, water and water interests, and facilities.
 The National Park Service, pursuant to Reclamation law, NPS law, the 1965 MOA, and other applicable laws and regulations, would continue to manage the natural and cultural resources, recreational opportunities, and associated facilities within the existing NRA.
 However, the permanence of the National Park Service as the manager of said resources would not be assured.